cncf/tag-security/compromises/2019/shadowhammer.md

 Over a million users might have downloaded and installed a backdoored version of the application.
 For example, a report by Kaspersky shows over 57,000 Kaspersky users have installed the backdoored version of ASUS Live Update Utility.
+Interestingly, a second stage of the attack was deployed on at least 600 specific systems whose mac addresses were hardcoded to receive a secondary payload.

 ## Type of Compromise